lupyuen/st7789-nuttx/README.md

-# ST7789 Demo App for Apache NuttX RTOS
+# ST7789 and LVGL Demo for Apache NuttX RTOS

 (Tested on Pine64 PineCone BL602)